hpe-storage/python-hpedockerplugin/docs/usage.md

 ## Usage
-The following are the currently supported actions that can be taken using the HPE Docker plugin.
+The following are the currently supported actions that can be taken using the HPE 3PAR Volume Plug-in for Docker.

-#### Creating an HPE volume
+#### Creating a volume
 ```
 sudo docker volume create -d hpe --name <vol_name>
 ```